 Everyone is welcome.

-Visiting Bar Unico, you'll feel like you're on holiday.
+Visiting Crazy Appetite, you'll feel like you're on holiday.
 The staff are friendly, welcoming, and happy to help.
 The food is noticably homemade with the fresh taste and attention to detail.
 You won't be disappointed.

 The Rising cafe is unique in the fact that it is run solely by an incredible team whose lives were once ruined by homelessness, prostitution, drug and alcohol addiction.
 100% of all proceeds go towards the charitable work of Betel UK whose mission is to help those struggling with life-controlling issue find true freedom.